🚀Defining of A Config Function

 Imports

-This makes sure we have the @config decorater and HP class for type annotation.
+This makes sure you have the HP class for the first parameter and instantiate(...) to execute your config.

 2